Digestive Disorders > IBD > Crohn's Disease

-Those who suffer from recurring episodes early on will likely suffer from episodes later and experience a more complicated and difficult course.
-In most cases, Crohn's disease has a rather complicated course.
-When diagnosing it, a third of the patients already have advanced inflammation.
-Half of all newly diagnosed people later develop a bowel complication and have to be operated on within ten years.
-Only 10 percent of Crohn's patients remain relapse-free in the long term.
+Those who experience recurrent episodes early on will likely continue to have them and will experience a more severe disease course overall.
+For most people, Crohn's disease has a rather complicated progression.
+At the time of diagnosis, 1 in 3 people already has advanced inflammation.
+Half of all newly diagnosed people later develop a complication and must have an operation within ten years.
+Only 10% of those with Crohn's remain relapse-free in the long term.

-Depending on the affected region of the body, there are different therapy options to choose from.
-Many doctors use glucocorticoids for mild and moderate inflammatory activities.
-Other drugs such as sulfasalazine or 5-ASA can also be used for increased inflammatory activities.
+Depending on which part of the digestive tract is affected, there are various treatment options to choose from.
+Doctors typically prescribe glucocorticoids for mild to moderate inflammation.
+Other drugs, such as sulfasalazine or 5-ASA, can also be used.
 If drug therapy is not sufficient to reduce the inflammation, surgery is sometimes needed to address complications.

-The following drugs are used to treat pain in acute Crohn's disease:
+The following medications are used to treat pain in acute flare-ups:

 - Anti-TNF antibodies

-Overview of complementary medicine in the treatment of Crohn's disease
+Evidence of complementary and alternative medicine in the treatment of Crohn's disease